SHUBHAM-M-B/Satellite-Image-classification/README.md

 ---

-# 🌍 Satellite Image Classification with Deep Learning
+# 🌍 Satellite Image Classification using Deep Learning

 A web-based deep learning application to classify satellite images into 10 land use and land cover categories using a pre-trained VGG16 model.
 The project offers: